pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/01a-what-regulatory-failure-does-not-explain.md

 Yet existing frameworks either treat these outcomes as independent disorders or attribute divergence to unexamined background variables without specifying mechanism.

-What is missing is a unifying account of post-collapse divergence—one that explains why outcomes cluster, how they relate, and under what conditions they arise.
+What is still missing is a unifying account of post-collapse divergence that explains why outcomes cluster, how they relate, and under what conditions they arise.

 ### Static Labels, Dynamic Failures